fern-api/fern/README.md

 # Fern

-**Fern** is an **open source toolset** for **defining, building and generating APIs and SDKs**.
-Fern can be used in your existing projects through OpenAPI, and integrate effortlessly into your existing workflows.
-It can also serve as the basis of your API development, by describing your endpoints in a Fern specification, and having Fern generate your API backend code for you.
+**Fern** is an **open source toolkit** for defining, building and generating **APIs, documentation and SDKs**.
+Bring an existing OpenAPI definition or describe your endpoints in a Fern specification.
+Fern generates backend code, specifications in various formats, and client libraries with a single command.

 This repository contains the Fern **compiler**.
-The compiler transforms an API definition, either in Fern or OpenAPI format into various code artifacts, such as Client Libraries, SDKs, or even fully-fledged **Express** or **FastAPI** backends.
+The compiler transforms an API definition into various code artifacts, such as client libraries, SDKs, or even full-fledged **Express**, **Fast API** or **Spring Boot** backends.

 In short, Fern takes care of the boilerplate associated with developing APIs, so you can **focus on delivering business value**.